mietzen/AKS-ArgoCD-tutorial/README.md

   --scope $(az aks show --resource-group $RESOURCE_GROUP --name $AKS_NAME --query id -o tsv)
 ```

-wait a minute for the new role to propergate.
+wait a minute for the new role to propagate.

-Now we can verify that we are connteced:
+Now we can verify that we are connected:

 ```shell
 kubectl get nodes